-Like Blutwurst (blood sausage), this is a German delicacy that does not get much love outside of Germany.
-For one, Leberwurst (often anglicized as "liverwurst") is made of liver, an offal many Americans avoid.
+Like Blutwurst (blood sausage), this is a German delicacy that doesn't get as much love in North America as it once did.
+This may be because Leberwurst (often anglicized as "liverwurst") is made of liver, an offal many Americans avoid.

-Here I will make a case for all the Leberwurst-haters why you should give it a try.
+Here I will make a case why you should give it a try.
 And, after all, Spiel nicht die beleidigte Leberwurst (Literally translates to "Don’t play the sore liver sausage", or "Don’t be such a whiner/sourpuss").

 What is Leberwust?